Wint3rmute/baczek.me/content/making-music-linux.md

   "graph" view to configure your audio devices, this is incredibly useful when debugging audio routing which gets messy very quickly!~~

-**I fell for the JACK meme and you probably too.
+**I fell for the JACK meme and you probably will too**.
+On almost all Linux tutorial wikis/pages, JACK is recommended as a go-to solution for low-latency Linux audio.
+After 2 years of struggling with JACK, it turns out that Pipewire is simpler to setup and it's buffer size settings work better than JACK's.
-After 2 years of struggling with JACK, it turns out that Pipewire is simpler to setup and it's buffer size settings work better than JACK's.**
+After switching to Pipewire on Bitwig, I was finally able to live-process guitar and microphone signals.

 ## The DAW